Goorooyarroo Nature Reserve

 Vegetation communities and associations

-Goorooyarroo protects endangered Yellow Box- Blakely’s Red Gum Grassy Woodland.
-This area, together with other woodlands within Gungahlin, is one of the largest, best connected and most diverse patches of box-gum woodland remaining in south-eastern Australia.
+Goorooyarroo protects endangered Yellow Box - Blakely’s Red Gum Grassy Woodland.
+This area, together with other woodlands within Gungahlin, forms one of the largest, best connected and most diverse patches of box-gum woodland remaining in south-eastern Australia.

 Stands of Drooping She-oak (Allocasuarina verticillata) occur on the reserve, providing an important food source for the threatened Glossy Black-cockatoo (Calyptorhynchus lathami).